FREEDA (FREEDA) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 FREEDA Historical Price

-According to the latest data gathered on FREEDA live price page, the current price of FREEDA is 0USD.
+According to the latest data gathered on FREEDA live price page, the current price of FREEDA is 0.000005USD.
 The circulating supply of FREEDA(FREEDA) is

 In the past 24 hours, FREEDA has shown a price movement of